Toxic-Whitelgnd/JAVA-DATA-STRUCTURE/java-datastructure/src/Recursion/Quetions.md

 # 11. Count total paths in a maze to move from a (0,0) to (n,m) [backtracking]

 # 12. place a tile of a size 1xm in a floor of size nxm
+skipped

+# 13. Find the number of ways in which you can invite n people to your party, single or in pairs